 French is the most popular foreign language to learn in India, and the reasons to learn French are obvious.
-With over 30 French speaking countries in the globe, It is spoken by roughly 300 million French-speakers across the world.
+With over 30 French-speaking countries in the globe, It is spoken by roughly 300 million French-speakers across the world.
 According to Forbes, there will be 750 million French speakers in the world by 2050.

 French continues to be a top choice among Indian students, both at School and University level.
 French contributes more than 50% of original words to the English language, which is why Indians fancy it so much as it becomes relatively easier to learn.
-Thanks to a wide range of of Jobs in French language, the benefits of learning French in India is full of career opportunity.
+Thanks to a wide range of Jobs in French language, the benefits of learning French in India is full of career opportunity.

 Want to study in France?
 Within Europe, France is the third most popular destination for international students including India.
-Another reason is India’s craze about Canada where French is one of the two official language.
+Another reason is India’s craze about Canada where French is one of the two official languages.
 You can score some extra points on your visa to Canada if you appear for TEF Exam in India.
 The language also gives you a run through vibrant French culture and customs which is very intriguing.